jhchen/ansize/README.md

 3. Install github.com/nfnt/
 4. Build ansize

-On a Mac the commands are
+On a Mac with Homebrew the commands are

     brew install go
     mkdir /usr/local/lib/go